eCommerce email marketing

 “Yes, email marketing is not dead.
 But email fatigue is also a real problem.
 The internet is filled with advice.
 But the only right answer is “testing”.
 Testing your email marketing strategies will help you find the sweet spot that works for your target audience.” - Ryan Day, Email Marketing Strategist, Convertcart

-Email A/B testing can be difficult to crack.
+Email marketing A/B testing can be difficult to crack.

-However, there are some elements you can test to achieve significant results.
+However, there are some elements you can test to achieve significant results in your eCommerce email marketing.

 i.
 From Name